instadeepai/InstaNovo/README.md

 conda activate instanovo
 ```

-Note: InstaNovo is built for Python >= 3.8
+Note: InstaNovo is built for Python >= 3.8, <3.12 and tested on Linux and Windows

 ### Training